Best Mattress For Fibromyalgia

 1. Causes of Fibromyalgia

-Associated Conditions – Some rheumatic conditions where they affect the patient’s bones, muscles, and joints are found associated with Fibromyalgia.
-When diagnosing Fibromyalgia, these conditions will be tested.
+Some rheumatic conditions that affect the patient’s bones, muscles, and joints are associated with Fibromyalgia.
 Some of them are: rheumatoid arthritis, osteoarthritis, etc.

 - Illnesses, Infections, injuries, birth giving, etc.